Happymana3/GOLD_PRICE_PREDICTION/README.md

-gold_price_prediction using gold_daa available on kaggle dataset
+gold_price_prediction using gold_data available on kaggle dataset